LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

    protocol
       An entity that contains
       :term:`predicate declarations <predicate declaration>`.
 A predicate
-      is declared using a scope directive.
+      is declared using a :term:`scope directive <predicate scope directive>`.
       It may be further specified by additional predicate directives.
       Protocols support the separation between interface and implementation, can be implemented by both objects and categories, and can be extended by other protocols.
 A protocol should be functionally-cohesive, specifying a single functionality.
 Also known as *interface*.

    interface
       See :term:`protocol`.